“To my drag-along child,

 But my ability to love has stretched and intensified, and you’re the one that made me realize that.

 This story was submitted to Love What Matters by Danielle Sherman-Lazar, eating disorder advocate and mother to three daughters, of New Jersey.
-You can follow her journey on her blog and Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: